A-Malone/DMC-2015/README.md

 Instructions:
 ------------
-  1) Install dependancies: pip install numpy scipy scikit-learn
-      Note: matplotlib can also be used in debugging, but is not necessary
+1. Install dependancies: pip install numpy scipy scikit-learn ...Note: matplotlib can also be used in debugging, but is not necessary
-  2) Run this file using: python data_test.py
+2. Run this file using: python data_test.py
-      Note: Do not change the relative locations of any files in the directory, they are all reference relatively.
+...Note: Do not change the relative locations of any files in the directory, they are all reference relatively.
-  3) Results will be written to data_out.csv, in the same folder as this file
+3. Results will be written to data_out.csv, in the same folder as this file

 Todo/Wishlist:
 ------------
-  1) Weighting inputs based on number of impressions
+1. Weighting inputs based on number of impressions
-  2) Better parameter search
+2. Better parameter search
-  3) Try different dimensionality reduction algorithms (Kernel_PCA)
+3. Try different dimensionality reduction algorithms (Kernel_PCA)